Where will the conference be held?

 Will internet be available at the conference?

-Eduroam will be available throughout the conference venues.
-We are looking into using the Sydney University guest network as well for those who don't have eduroam access.
+Eduroam is available throughout the conference venues.
+We also have access to the Sydney University guest network for those who don't have eduroam access.

 What accommodation will be available?

 The conference committee has negotiated discounts with several hotels near the University of Sydney, including some apartment-style hotels.
 We regret that we are not able to provide dorm-style accommodation, as this is our short winter break, so many students remain in their university accommodation and it is not let out to conferences.
 However, several backpacker hostels near the university provide cheap accommodation or you may be able to keep costs low by sharing an apartment with colleagues.

 Where can I find food?

 The conference will provide morning and afternoon teas, lunch on all four days and canapes at the Sunday reception and a grazing station at the poster sessions.
 There is a very good café in the Law School building which serves breakfasts from 8.00am and student union shops and cafeterias on campus.
 Just off campus in Newtown (to the west) and Glebe (to the northeast) there is a very wide variety of restaurants and other eateries.